JennEYoon/deep-learning/dlwp2/mynotes.md

    - compare with fastai book presentations in chp 17 NN and chp 13 CNN.
    - mostly finished reading 10/29/2021 TH 5 am, to reveiw details 1-layer chart and code, p 72-82.
    - not as detailed as fastai chp17, to do this anyway, to reproduce everything with Numpy.
+   - code notebook is quite long, mnist example.
+Tey running all, not necessarily tomorrow.
+   - but chp 3 has Keras code intro, tensor intro.
  * v7 MEAP as of today, Nov 2021 est publication date.